 I want to start off by letting you know that I am a big fan of elliptical machines.
 If you are interested in tips on how to buy an elliptical machine, please keep reading.
 I will walk you through some of the things to consider and think about before you take the plunge.
-Check out my elliptical buyer’s guide, best ellipticals 2018.
+Be sure to check out my elliptical buyer’s guide, for the best elliptical trainers.

 Disclosure: Some of the links below are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.
 Click here for details.

 I have been using elliptical machines a lot over the past few years.
 I had a pretty bad back injury in 2015 and working out on an elliptical was the first step in my recovery.
 Still, I use an elliptical about 5 days per week in addition to the rest of my training.
 I have really come to understand how beneficial an elliptical machine is for your whole body.

 Depending on how you workout on an elliptical, you can get a full body workout, or you can concentrate mostly on your legs.
 I love to spend at least 10 minutes with my arms behind my back, torso straight, and keep my head still.
 That is a great way to focus on your lower body.
 Going with “look mom, no hands” mode, really engages your core muscles as well.
 Anyway you slice it, you can target different areas or your whole body.

 I love the low impact aspect of an elliptical.
 Ellipticals are great for knees, hips, really your whole body when it comes to low impact.
 It’s like running without all the pounding.
 I know some runners who work in elliptical training during the week, just for the reduced impact on their bodies.
 It’s also a great way to mix something different into a workout routine.

 Who will be using the elliptical and what are your goals?